ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/no-js-tracker/No-JS-tracker-setup.md

 The behaviour of the No-JS tracker is very different if used with the Clojure collector than with the Cloudfront collector.

-When used with the Cloudfront collector, no `user_id` is set, because this has to be done client-side using Javascript.
+When used with the Cloudfront collector, no `user_id` is set, because this has to be done client-side using JavaScript.
 As a result, we **cannot** use the data to count e.g. the number of unique views of an HTML email or a Github README that contain the No-JS tracking tag.
 This limits the scope of the analysis that can be performed on the data.

 On the other hand, when used with the Clojure collector, a `user_id` is set.
 That is because it is set server side.
 The Clojure collector then drops a cookie with the stored `user_id` on the user's browsers.
 If you were using this to track views of Github READMEs, for example, you would then be able to track specific user browsing behaviour across your site and your Github repos.